morriscox/Rules-of-Tech-Support/Rules of Tech Support - techs.md

 **Rule T10A** - Don't trust your coworkers.
 They might be using *Rule T2A*.

 **Rule T10B** - Don't even trust yourself.
 One error and you might cause serious damage or become a security leak.

+**Rule T10C** - The new member on your team will send critical sensitive information to anyone who asks without trying to do any verification.

 #### Rule T11 - When you need tech support, the tech support person is likely to be clueless.